russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 What are the key takeaways from Tao Te Ching?

-How does Tao Te Ching relate to modern life?
+How does Tao Te Ching compare to other philosophical texts?